UN-OCHA/common_design/README.md

 * Variables for breakpoints, colours, font-sizes, fonts, measurements and z-index
 * Mixins for clearfix, REM font sizes and media queries
 * Custom javascript for dropdowns

-* An example sub theme
+There is a sub theme available [sub theme](https://github.com/UN-OCHA/common_design_subtheme)
    * This can be used as a starting point for implementations.
 Add components, override and extend the base theme as needed.
-Copy the subtheme_common_design directory to /themes/custom/ and rename the subtheme folder and associated theme files.
-See the [sub theme README](https://github.com/UN-OCHA/common_design/blob/master/subtheme_common_design/README.md)
+Clone the common_design_subtheme directory to /themes/custom/ and rename the subtheme folder and associated theme files.
+See the [sub theme README](https://github.com/UN-OCHA/common_design_subtheme/README.md)

 **Drupal components:**